Elections

 We also engage with regional networks as well as supporting and promote south-south cooperation.

-Recent WFD activities in our elections portfolio include a UK Election Expert Mission to Kosovo which analysed the electoral process during the February 2021 snap elections in the country; a Limited Election Observation Mission to Somaliland (led by University College London and supported by WFD); and a citizen observation exercise by Persons with Disabilities (PWDs) in North Macedonia which assessed the extent to which elections there were accessible to people with disabilities.
+Recent WFD activities in our elections portfolio include a UK Election Expert Mission to Kosovo which analysed the electoral process during the February 2021 snap elections in the country; a Limited Election Observation Mission to Somaliland (led by University College London and supported by WFD); a long term Election Expert Mission to the Philippines in March 2022 with a focus on the information environment as well as a long term Election Expert Mission to Kenya from April to September 2022 with a focus on IT preparedness; and a citizen observation exercise by Persons with Disabilities (PWDs) in North Macedonia which assessed the extent to which elections there were accessible to people with disabilities.

 A diagram of the election integrity approach showing the cycle of election period, post-election period, and pre-election period and explaining where WFD interventions fit in.
 Electoral political economy analysis are conducted in post-election and pre-election periods, whist election expert advirory missions are deployed in election periods, and embedded advisors in pre-election periods.